Rinlgley group logo

 Rural lifestyles are growing in popularity post-Covid

-Glomads: Also known as the rental generation, this group is identified by their hesitation to define one place as home, preferring instead to have the option of travelling, working remotely, and keeping their possessions minimal.
-The Glomad population is expected to expand in the wake of Coronavirus, encouraged by a new-found willingness among businesses to offer remote working.
+Glomads: Also known as the rental generation, this group is identified by their hesitation to define one place as home, preferring instead to have the option of traveling, working remotely, and keeping their possessions minimal.
+The Glomad population is expected to expand in the wake of the Coronavirus, encouraged by a new-found willingness among businesses to offer remote work.

-Strutt and Parker also expects to see changes to the way homes are designed to accommodate these new lifestyles.
-For larger, open-plan homes, 'broken-plan living' is looking to become a growing interior trend ? retaining the sense of space created by open-plan design, while incorporating semi-divisions such as partial walls, kitchen islands, freestanding fireplaces or glass partitions.
+Strutt and Parker also expect to see changes to the way homes are designed to accommodate these new lifestyles.
+For larger, open-plan homes, 'broken-plan living' is looking to become a growing interior trend? retaining the sense of space created by open-plan design, while incorporating semi-divisions such as partial walls, kitchen islands, freestanding fireplaces, or glass partitions.
 This establishes different settings within the home, so allowing households to co-exist in the same space whilst maintaining privacy.

-Integrated technology is set to become a permanent feature as our homes must increasingly be well connected to the outside world, and already Strutt and Parker are seeing schemes fast-tracked in accordance with our changing dependence on home living spaces.
+Integrated technology is set to become a permanent feature as our homes must increasingly be well connected to the outside world, and already Strutt and Parker are seeing schemes fast-tracked by our changing dependence on home living spaces.

 www.ringley.co.uk